cyclops-ui/cyclops/web/blog/2024-05-24-is-k8s-database/index.md

 Obviously, your application data (like fruits in the example) would fall into the **misuse** category when talking about CRDs.
 You should develop stand-alone APIs with separate databases for such cases.

 CRDs are a great fit if you need your objects to be accessible through `kubectl` and the API to the object is [declarative](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#declarative-apis).
-Also, another great use case for extending the Kubernetes API is when you are implementing the [Kubernetes Operator patter](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)n, but more on that in future blog posts 😄
+Also, another great use case for extending the Kubernetes API is when you are implementing the [Kubernetes Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), but more on that in future blog posts 😄

 On the other hand, if you decide to go the CRD route, you are very much dependent on how K8s API works with resources, and you can get restricted because of its API groups and namespaces.

 Kubernetes CRDs are a powerful tool and can help you build new developer platforms and tools.
-We at Cyclops develop on top of our CRDs so feel free to check them out on our repository https://github.com/cyclops-ui/cyclops
+We at Cyclops develop on top of our CRDs so feel free to check them out on our [repository](https://github.com/cyclops-ui/cyclops).